mickael-grima/examination-scheduling/evaluation/Readme.md

-This Readme explains how to start the different programms
+This Readme explains how to start the different programs

 # ILP